 This is a further irony: The counterhistory, the revolutionary turnabout that Beinart seeks, remedies the Jewish past and present in order to make room for the story of Palestinians, suggesting that the two—in their current and authentic forms—are irreconcilable!
 How can we envision a shared future for Israelis and Palestinians when we have to suppress and transform one in order to accommodate the other?
 Two states, for all their failings, grant each people a right to their story and a right to their destiny.

 Beinart’s second-to-last paragraph is his truest.
 I believe deeply that our redemption as the Jewish people, and the integrity of our national story, cannot be complete with the continued oppression of the Palestinian people, the denial of their history and their future, and with the prevention of their redemption.
 But the only way forward is through our Zionism, and not in its flattening.
 We are the inheritors of a revolutionary moment of Jewish history, the third generation since Yavne.
 I am not prepared to allow today to be Yavne and in so doing to make 1948 into hurban for the Jewish people, as it was for Palestinians.
 Perhaps our best wisdom, still, is one of the key intellectual legacies of the sages of Yavne themselves: When two claim a garment, and both can validate their claims, and neither can be falsified: Let them bear witness, and let them divide it.

-Yehuda Kurtzer is president of the Shalom Hartman Institute of North America, and co-editor (with Claire Sufrin) of the forthcoming The New Jewish Canon.
+Yehuda Kurtzer is President of the Shalom Hartman Institute of North America and host of the Identity/Crisis Podcast.